yazz/VisualJS/README.md

 ## Quick start with Docker

-> &gt;  docker run -p 80:80  yazzcom/visualjavascript:2021
+>  docker run -p 80:80  yazzcom/visualjavascript:2021

 Browse to the following URL in your browser: